 What’s Happening at TCQG

-Second Meeting: Tues, June 23, 7:00 pm at Lifelong: Frances Student Trunk Show
+Second Meeting: Tues, July 28, 7:00 pm at Lifelong, Joyce Morgenroth Trunk Show

 July Fire Hall Retreat: Saturday and Sunday, July 18 and 19 from 9 - 6, Brooktondale Fire Hall.
 Contact Cheryl Moore to reserve your spot, cmoore49@twcny.rr.com.